 Indisputably Peru’s flagship dish, visitors can try this versatile cured raw fish classic pretty much anywhere in the country, from humble street carts to fancy restaurants.

-The Peruvian ceviche is a cold soup made of fish, red onion, garlic, and lemon.
-It’s a dish that will definitively amaze you.
-If you’ve tried another country’s ceviche like the Ecuadorian ceviche, you’ll notice a unique preparation.
-Once you try the ceviche there’s no question why ceviche is such a popular Peruvian food.
+Peruvian ceviche is a cold soup made of fish, red onion, garlic and lemon.
+It’s a dish that will definitely amaze you.
+If you’ve tried another country’s ceviche, such as Ecuadorian ceviche, you’ll notice a unique preparation.
+Once you try the ceviche, there will be no question why ceviche is such a popular Peruvian food.

 This is a traditional croquette eaten in Peru along with several other Latin American countries.
-This dish has a unique history, and has its roots in the 1879 War of the Pacific where soldiers needed something portable to carry with them on long journeys and is made by stir frying a spicy ground beef mix composed of ground beef, onions, tomatoes, cumin, garlic and paprika.
-The dish didn’t quite resemble what it is today due to limited ingredients, however, upon returning home, many wives began to spruce up this new dish.
-Coupled with influence by French and Italian cuisine, Papa Rellena quickly became one of Latin America’s favorite dishes and particularly in the Peruvian gastronomy.
+This dish has a unique history, and has its roots in the 1879 War of the Pacific, where soldiers needed something portable to carry with them on long journeys.
+It is made by stir frying a spicy ground beef mix composed of ground beef, onions, tomatoes, cumin, garlic and paprika.
+The dish didn’t quite resemble what it is today, due to limited ingredients; however, upon returning home, many wives began to spruce up this new dish.
+Coupled with influences from French and Italian cuisine, Papa Rellena quickly became one of Latin America’s favorite dishes, particularly for Peruvian gastronomy.